Louisiana State Penitentiary: Religious sites

 The main entrance to Angola has an etched monument that refers to Epistle to the Philippians 3:15.

 Reflecting the historic dominance of the Catholic church in south Louisiana, St. Augustine Church was built in the early 1950s and is staffed by the Roman Catholic Church.
 The New Life Interfaith Chapel was dedicated in 1982.

-In the 2000s the main prison church, the churches for Camps C and D, and a grounds chapel were constructed as part of an effort to build chapels for every state-run prison facility.
+In the 2000s, the main prison church, the churches for Camps C and D, and a grounds chapel were constructed as part of an effort to build chapels for every state-run prison facility.
 A staff and family of staff chapel was also under construction.
 Outside donations and ticket sales from the prison rodeo funded these churches.
-The Camp C Chapel and the B-Line Chapel were both dedicated the same day.
+The Camp C Chapel and the B-Line Chapel were dedicated the same day.

-The most recent structure is Our Lady of Guadalupe Chapel, a 6000 sqft structure built with over $450,000 worth of materials donated by Latin American businessmen Jorge Valdez and Fernando Garcia.
+The most recent structure is Our Lady of Guadalupe Chapel, a 6000 sqft structure built with over $450,000 worth of materials donated by Latin American businessmen Jorge Valdes and Fernando Garcia.
 Its design resembles The Alamo in San Antonio, Texas.
 Built in 38 days by 50 prisoners, it opened in December 2013.
 The interfaith church "includes seating for more than 200 and features paintings, furniture and stained-glass windows crafted by inmates."